aws-samples/aws-dbs-refarch-datalake/README.md

 * **It complements enterprise data warehouse(EDW) **and is commonly a data source for the EDW – capturing all data but only passing relevant data to the EDW
 * Allows for data exploration without data model design and ingestion (**Quick user access**)

-## S3 : A storage service for Datalake
+## S3 : A Storage Service for Datalake